jonycheung/deadsimple-less-watch-compiler/README.md

     -h, --help    		output usage information
-    --source-map  		Generate source map for css files
+    --source-map  		Generate source map for css files --main-file <file> 	Specify <file> as the file to always re-compile e.g. '--main-file style.less'

 ## Extras:
 * By default, "minified" is turned on to always compress/minify output.
 You can set the minification to false by adding `"minified":false` in the config file.